luis-r-izquierdo/netlogo-fuzzy-logic-extension/README.md

 + fuzzy-system-of-IF-THEN-rules.nlogo: a Netlogo program created to illustrate the so-called "Interpolation Method" for systems of fuzzy IF-THEN rules, including defuzzification.
 A particular instance of this method is Mamdani inference (also called max-min inference), which is often used in fuzzy control.
 Another particular instance is max-prod inference.
 You can find a detailed explanation of how this program works in the "Info" tab of the program.

+## Versions
++ Version 1.0.1 (current)
+  - Fixed bug: fuzzy:sum did not add more than two sets

++ Version 1.0
+  - First official release.

+## More on Fuzzy Logic
 For further details, have a look at the paper: Izquierdo, L.R., Olaru, D., Izquierdo, S.S., Purchase, S. & Soutar, G.N.
 (2015).
 Fuzzy Logic for Social Simulation using NetLogo.
 Journal or Artificial Societies and Social Simulation.